Superalgos/Superalgos/README.md

 Superalgos is a platform to automate crypto-tarding.
 It is a Nodejs + Web App that runs at your hardware and scales from a single Raspberry Pi to a Trading Farm.
 Superalgos is Free and Open Source.

-## Superalgos allows you to

-* Design trading strategies.
-* Download historical market data from crypto exchanges.
-* Backtest your designs against historical data.
-* Run live trading sessions.
-* Visually design your own indicators.
-* Visually design your own plotters to visualize your indicators.

 ## Superalgos Features

 * A Visual Scripting Designer.
 * Integrated Charting System.
 * Task Managment across a Trading Farm.
 * Community built strategies to learn and start from.

+## Superalgos allows you to

+* Visually design your own trading strategies.
+* Visually design your own indicators.
+* Visually design your own plotters to visualize your indicators.
+* Download historical market data from crypto exchanges.
+* Backtest your strategies against historical data.
+* Run live trading sessions.

 # Superalgos for Developers